 President Grant also governed during a period of relatively stable peace and even ratified the 15th Amendment providing the right to vote to African Americans, a significant political debate of the time.
 So why is history down on Grant?
 The headlines point towards corruption.

 Perhaps the proper lens is that corruption is more of a long term problem.
-And we shouldn’t tolerate it.
-Because even in an environment of prosperity corruption erodes the fabric of our political discourse.
-And ultimately it breaks down.
-Site Bill Clinton and the damage his character issues did to the perception of trust in our politicians.
+Because even in an environment of prosperity corruption erodes the fabric of our political discourse and trust in government. .
+Ultimately it breaks down.
+A more modern example might be Bill Clinton and the damage his character issues did to the perception of trust in our politicians.
 More on him later though.

 What gets a president noticed?